You can use the delete()

 console.log(map.delete('name')) // true

-console.log(map.delete('name')) // false -> already removed
+console.log(map.delete('name')) // false (already removed)

-console.log(map.delete('job')) // false -> Not found
+console.log(map.delete('job')) // false (not found)

-To delete all elements in the Map
+To delete all elements in a Map

-object, you can use the clear()
+object, the clear()

 const map = new Map([